mlc-mlapis/docs/src/documentation/deploy/how-deploy-works.md

 Each deployed application is then saved and you can freely switch between any of the previously deployed versions.

 Zerops takes care of the __no-shutdown__ deploy process by creating a new version of application.
-After that zerops starts switching incoming requests to the new version and shutting and removing the old one.
+After that Zerops starts switching incoming requests to the new version and shutting and removing the old one.

 #### Example of the `deploy` command: